vfilippova-axway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_node_mngr.md

 This command generates the Admin Node Manager private key and the CSR for the certificate.
 It then prompts you to take your CSR file to your external CA and return with the signed certificate.

+{{< alert title="Note" color="primary" >}}When external CA signs the certificate its extensions, such as Key Usage, must be copied from the CSR request.
+In openssl the option 'copy_extensions=copy' must be specified for this in the configuration file.
+Subject Distinguished Name (DN) of the certificate must be the same as in CSR.
+It can be achieved in openssl with -preserveDN option https://www.openssl.org/docs/manmaster/man1/openssl-ca.html. {{< /alert >}}

 When you have the signed certificate, use the following command to submit the certificate and finish creating the Admin Node Manager configuration:

 ```